spheronFdn/documentations/docs/quick-start/configuring-wallet.md

 ---
-id: enable-wallet
+id: configuring-wallet
-title: Enable Wallet
+title: Configuring Wallet
-sidebar_label: Enable Wallet
+sidebar_label: Configuring Wallet
-slug: /quick-start/enable-wallet
+slug: /quick-start/configuring-wallet
 ---

+## 1. Enable Wallet

 ### Part 1.
 Install Metamask

 MetaMask is a software cryptocurrency wallet used to interact with the Ethereum blockchain.
 It allows you to access their Ethereum wallet through a browser extension or mobile app, which can then be used to interact with decentralized applications.

-Go to [MetaMask.io](http://metamask.io/) and **Chrome** for desktop.
+Go to [MetaMask.io](http://metamask.io/) and download **Chrome** for desktop.
 You can also go directly to the Chrome store.

-You can visit [here](https://www.youtube.com/watch?v=ZIGUC9JAAw8) to learn how to use MetaMask in your browser.
+Check out below video to learn how to use MetaMask in your browser.

+<iframe src="https://www.youtube.com/embed/ZIGUC9JAAw8" width="100%" height="400" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>

 :::danger Matic Testnet